dacarlin/enzyme-design-kit/README.md

 ## How to add a new app (Contributing)

 Glad you asked!
 The simple answer is: create a new Python file, write a Flask view function, and import it into "application.py".
+A more thorough answer:

+- make a new directory in templates/ called "my_app" or whatever
+- create a new python file called "my_app.py"
+- write your code in my_app.py
+- write a view function in `app.py` that calls your code to do its work